Congratulations on getting a Wagamama Interview.

 For this question, you want to reread the job description and find out why you are a good fit.
 Suppose I was interviewing for a front-of-the-house team member.
 Here are the skills I found they are looking for

-• Finally say you are a quick learner and do not have any issues learning the Wagamama products.
+- Finally, I would say you are a quick learner and have no issues learning about Wagamama products.

 10. What motivates you?